 - $100,000 in property damage liability per accident

 A $1,000 deductible is what you pay before your insurance covers vehicle damage.
-Higher deductibles typically mean lower premiums.
+Higher deductibles mean lower premiums.
 Comprehensive and collision deductibles can differ, with comprehensive usually lower than collision.
 Liability coverage has no deductible.

 Car Insurance Cost: Related Pages